-The highest incidents of restraint were with students with a primary eligibility of EBD and ASD.
+The highest incidents of restraint for the 2018-19 and 2019-20 school year were with students with a primary eligibility of EBD and ASD.
 The activities included in the District's plan to reduce restraint focus heavily on training for staff who work with these students and on providing targeted student support.

-Describe how the data and the problem-solving process determined the measurable annual goal for the reduction of restraint for the 2018-19 school year.
+Describe how the data and the problem-solving process determined the measurable annual goal for the reduction of restraint for the 2019-20 and 2020-21 school years.

-Given that Broward County Public Schools is a very large District and that the District has significantly reduced the use of restraint in recent years, a goal to reduce the use of restraint by 2% would be consistent with the data trend over multiple years.
+Given that Broward County Public Schools is a very large District and that the District has significantly reduced the use of restraint from school year 2010-2011 to the present, a goal to reduce the use of restraint by 2% would be consistent with the data trend over multiple years.